 The Early detection of coronary artery disease by polygenic and metabolic risk scoring (EDCAD-PMS) study aims to identify whether a polygeneic risk score (PRS) can predict the presence of coronary calcium in the arteries, which occurs when plaque is present.

 You can contact the Study Coordinators on:

 T: (03) 8532 1135

 Coronary artery disease (CAD) is a major cause of illness and death in Australia.
 The current approach to preventing its consequences (heart attacks and angina) is to determine the level of risk based on risk factors such as blood pressure, cholesterol and diabetes, and to start treatment in those at high risk.
 Statins are a class of drugs often prescribed by doctors to help lower cholesterol levels in the blood.
 By lowering cholesterol levels, you can help prevent heart attacks and stroke.

 Traditional risk factors only allow us to identify some people at risk, and therefore we are missing some of those who need early treatment to prevent a heart attack/stroke and potentially unnecessarily treating others.
 We, therefore, need better ways of identifying those who would benefit from treatment.
 We are trying to improve the prediction process to better identify those who may benefit from treatment.

-To perform the genetic risk score, we would like to collect a blood sample for genetic analysis, as well as ask the participant to have a standard “CAT” scan (CT) to identify if they have coronary calcification (a build-up of calcium in the heart’s arteries).
-If calcification is present, we will ask individuals to undertake a CT coronary angiogram (which involves injection of a contrast dye).
-We are trying to find out if there is a relationship between genetic changes and the presence of CAD identified via a CT angiogram.
+To perform the genetic risk score, we collected a blood sample for genetic analysis and asked participant to have a standard “CAT” scan (CT) to identify if they have coronary calcification (a build-up of calcium in the heart’s arteries).
+If calcification was present, we asked individuals to undertake a CT coronary angiogram (which involves injection of a contrast dye).
+We are now analising whether there is a relationship between genetic changes and the presence of CAD identified via a CT angiogram.